flybywiresim/docs/docs/fbw-a32nx/feature-guides/afloor.md

 ## Overview

-Alpha floor protection is a safety feature of the envelope protection system designed for low speed protection in Normal Law when the aircraft approaches dangerous stall conditions.
+Alpha floor protection is a safety feature of the envelope protection system designed for low speed protection in Normal Law (aircraft fully operational).

 This feature is part of our custom autopilot and autothrust system - available in all versions of the A32NX.